Xav83/Xav83.github.io/_posts/AdventOfCode/2019-06-28-AdventOfCode2015-Day5-Doesn-t-He-Have-Intern-Elves-For-This.md

 # Advent Of Code - Doesn't He Have Intern-Elves For This ? - Puzzle 5

 Hello !
-I'm Xavier Jouvenot and here is the third part of a long series on [Advent Of Code](https://adventofcode.com).
+I'm Xavier Jouvenot and here is the fith part of a long series on [Advent Of Code](https://adventofcode.com).
 You can find the previous part [here](2019-06-21-AdventOfCode2015-Day4-The-Ideal-Stocking-Stuffer.md)

 For this new post, we are going to solve the problem from the 5th December 2015, named "Doesn't He Have Intern-Elves For This?".
 The solution I will propose in C++, but the reasoning can be applied to other languages.